-List and recognise the structure of the Old Testament and the main types of biblical literature found there
+List and recognise the books and structure of the Old Testament canon and the main types of biblical literature found there

 Exegete a text of the Old Testament, showing a familiarity with contemporary critical methods of interpretation